MajorMilk/Discord-Music-Bot-With-Open-AI-Integration/README.md

 The Queue isnt a queue, its a List. it makes it easier to modify it and use LINQ statements without casting.
 It simply does while(queue.Count > 0) with a custom implemented DeQueue function.

+For the AI portion of the bot, its a pretty straight forward implementation of the Betalgo wrapper.
+Just a little more complicated than the examples.